Russ'

-Russ' (Russ' Restaurant) is a West Michigan based chain of restaurants.
-It has 11 dinning locations including restaurants in Grand Haven, Grand Rapids, Holland, and Muskegon.
-It is a casual family dining chain.
+Russ' (Russ' Restaurants) is a chain of casual family dining restaurants based in West Michigan.
+The company is based in Holland, Michigan, and currently has 12 dining locations, including restaurants in Grand Haven, Grand Rapids, Holland, and Muskegon.
 Their slogan is, "The Home Made Goodness People."

 About

 J. Russel Bouws, began operating his first restaurant in 1934.
 The chain celebrated its 85th anniversary in 2019.